 Alternatives to a bridge loan

-- HELOC: A home equity line of credit is similar to a home equity loan in that it draws against the equity of your current home, but it acts like a credit card.
+- HELOC: A home equity line of credit (HELOC) is similar to a home equity loan in that it draws against the equity of your current home, but it functions like a credit card.
 The interest rate is only charged if you access the money, and may have a better interest rate than a bridge loan.
 However, this might not be an option with your lender if your current home is up for sale.

-- 80-10-10 loan: With an 80-10-10 loan, you put down 10 percent and finance two mortgages—the first mortgage for 80 percent of the purchase price and the remaining 10 percent is a second loan.
+- 80-10-10 loan: With an 80-10-10 loan, you put down 10 percent and finance two mortgages — the first mortgage for 80 percent of the purchase price and the remaining 10 percent is a second loan.
 You can use this bridge loan financing alternative and then pay off the second mortgage when your current home sells.